University Research

 V. Discussion:

 The discussion interprets the results in the context of the research questions or hypotheses.
-It examines the implications of the findings, compares them with existing literature, and addresses limitations and future directions for research.
+It examines the implications of the findings, compares them with existing literature on supplementation and cognitive function, and addresses limitations such as short duration and potential participant bias.
+Future research directions may include longer-term studies and investigations into different types of supplements.

 VI.
 Conclusion:

 The conclusion summarizes the key findings of the study, reiterates its significance, and suggests potential avenues for future research.
-It emphasizes the contribution of the study to advancing scientific knowledge in the respective field.
+It emphasizes the contribution of the study to advancing scientific knowledge in the field of nutritional neuroscience.

 VII.
 References: